masesgroup/KNet/src/documentation/articles/usagePS.md

 ---
-title: PowerShell module of .NET suite for Apache Kafka
+title: PowerShell module of .NET suite for Apache Kafka™
-_description: Describes how to use PowerShell module of .NET suite for Apache Kafka
+_description: Describes how to use PowerShell module of .NET suite for Apache Kafka™
 ---

 # KNet: PowerShell Module